 For further information on our many plant varieties and combinations.
 Please see our “Haskap varieties” page.

-*** PLEASE NOTE THAT SPRING ORDERS HAVE BEEN COMPLETED.
-WE ARE NOW TAKING ORDERS FOR FALL 2016 SHIPPING ***
+*** PLEASE NOTE THAT FALL 2016 ORDERS HAVE BEEN COMPLETED.
+WE ARE NOW TAKING ORDERS FOR SPRING 2017 SHIPPING ***

 Our young plants have on average a three and half root ball.
 Mycorrhizal fungi are added to the potting mix once the plants move from the tissue culture lab to the greenhouse.